rfmurray/psyc2021/readme.md

 ### Announcement:  final exam

-The final exam will be on Thursday, December 12, 2:00-5:00 pm.
-This is now the official date and time, and is no longer tentative.
-The location has not been announced.
+The final exam will be on Thursday, December 12, 2:00-5:00 pm, in the Tait McKenzie centre.
+It is cumulative.
+It will have around 1/3 of its material from lectures 1-4, 1/3 from lectures 5-8, and 1/3 from lectures 9-12.

 ### Upcoming events